bigdatagenomics/adam/docs/source/01_intro.md

 (32484,CCTCCCAAAGTGCTGGGATTA)
 ```

-You don't need to be Scala developer to use ADAM.
+You don't need to be a Scala developer to use ADAM.
 You could also run the following ADAM CLI command for the same result:

 ```bash
 $ adam-submit count_kmers \